 What about interest?

-Your HECS loan is interest free!
+Your HECS-HELP loan is interest free!
 However, it is subject to indexation (ergh).
-This means as everything else changes in value, your HECS will change too so it maintains its value in comparison to everything else.
+This means as everything else changes in value, your HECS-HELP will change too, so it stays in line with changes in the cost of living.
+The indexation is applied on 1 June each year on debts more than 11 months old.
+In 2017 loans went up 1.5 per cent.

 When do I pay back my HECS-HELP loan?

-When your taxable income reaches $54,869, compulsory repayments begin.
-You will need to advise your employer if you have a HECS debt so your repayments can be deducted from your pay.
-Alternatively, a lump sum payment will be calculated into your income tax when you do you annual return.
+If the government’s new Higher Education Reform Package gets approved, you will start paying back your loan when your taxable income reaches $45,000.
+You will need to advise your employer if you have a HECS-HELP debt so your repayments can be deducted from each pay.
+Alternatively, a lump sum payment will be calculated when you do your annual return, which can leave you with tax bill instead of a tax return.

 Repayments aren’t compulsory, but if you win the lotto, you should consider repaying it because your loan will continue to be indexed every year.